Hiking in Cinque Terre – Monterosso to Vernazza

 Cinque Terre is a coastal region of northwest Italy and it consists of five villages: Vernazza, Corniglia, Monterosso al Mare, Riomaggiore, and Manarola.

-Originally the trails of Cinque Terre we were about to walk were built long ago as transportation routes between farms, villages, and churches.
+Originally the trails of Cinque Terre were built long ago as transportation routes between farms, villages, and churches.

 The section we hiked along is a 3.5 km (2.2 mi) footpath from the old town of Monterosso al Mare, to the harbour of Vernazza.

 The region is a little off the beaten track of the usual Italian hot spots, but tourists are flocking here, Cinque Terre is growing in popularity every year.

 On the approach, our train passed through the local stations of Riomaggiore, and Vernazza on the way to Monterroso al Mare.

 Train platforms were packed with adventure-seeking tourists, it was clear others were also keen to see what all the fuss of Cinque Terre was about.